nekoyoubi/NeMV/README.md

-## NeMV
-Plugins for RPG Maker MV that I cobble together when needed.

-### WTF is NeMV?
+## WTF is NeMV?
 As I continue to work with [RPG Maker MV](http://www.rpgmakerweb.com/) (RMMV), I keep finding needs that I have beyond the base product, and in 90% of cases these problems are already solved by one of the many talented plugin authors of the RMMV community.
 Occasionally though, I find that there isn't already a solution; so I do my best to make one.

 Also, sometimes a need arises from another plugin, and I do my best to offer as much help as I can to fulfill that need.

 NeMV is where I will be committing those plugins for the community.

+---

 ### Tags
 This plugin allows actors, enemies, classes, skills, states, items, weapons, and armors to be tagged and those tags to be easily retrieved via script.

 ```
 Notetag: <tags: fresh, root, red, alchemy>